SSH (Secure Shell)

 For headless setup, SSH can be enabled by placing a file named ssh, without any extension, onto the boot partition of the SD card from another computer.
 When the Pi boots, it looks for the ssh file.
 If it is found, SSH is enabled and the file is deleted.
 The content of the file does not matter; it could contain text, or nothing at all.

 4. Set up your client

-SSH is built into Linux distributions and Mac OS.
-For Windows and mobile devices, third-party SSH clients are available.
+SSH is built into Linux distributions and Mac OS, and is an optional feature in Windows 10.
+For older Windows versions and mobile devices, third-party SSH clients are available.
 See the following guides for using SSH with the OS on your computer or device: